rocky-linux/documentation/en/rocky/8/admin_guide/06-users.md

 Group naming rules:

 * No accents or special characters;
-* Different from the name of an existing user or system file.
+* Different from the name of an existing user or system files.

 > :notebook: **NOTE:**
-Under **Debian**, the administrator should prefer, except in scripts intended to be portable to all Linux distributions, the `addgroup` and `delgroup` commands as specified in the *man*:
+Under **Debian**, the administrator should use, except in scripts intended to be portable to all Linux distributions, the `addgroup` and `delgroup` commands as specified in the *man*:
 ```
 [root] # man addgroup
 DESCRIPTION
-    adduser and addgroup add users or groups to the system according to the options provided on the command line and the information contained in the configuration file /etc/adduser.conf.
-These are more user-friendly interfaces than the useradd and groupadd programs.
-They allow you to choose default UIDs or GIDs according to the Debian policy, to create a personal directory configured according to a template (skeleton), to use a custom script, and other features.
+adduser and addgroup add users and groups to the system according to command line options and configuration information
+in /etc/adduser.conf.
+They are friendlier front ends to the low level tools like useradd, groupadd and usermod programs,
+by default choosing Debian policy conformant UID and GID values, creating a home directory with skeletal configuration,
+running a custom script, and other features.
 ```

-### Commande `groupmod`
+### Command `groupmod`

 The `groupmod` command allows you to modify an existing group on the system.